Skip to content

 The 12mm audio drivers are exceptional.
 The overall sound signature is full of detail even at full volume.
 No audio distortion was witnessed.
 That tells how great the quality of the audio driver is.
 That’s why we never aim for the biggest driver size.

 What about bass?
-The default mode or “normal mode” offers decent bass, sharp vocals, and decent treble.
-This is great if you are listing to vocals and instrument-centric songs like Podcasts, Indian classical, or live concerts.
+In default mode or “normal mode” the bass is decent, the vocals are sharp, and the treble is decent.
+This is great for old classical music, Podcasts, Indian classical, or live concerts.

 The moment “deep bass mode” is activated it kicks in more bass and vocals also the volume gets increased a few decibels.
-This audio profile is great to enjoy the latest Punjabi or bass-heavy songs.
+This audio profile is great for enjoying the latest Punjabi or bass-heavy songs.

 So Infinity Glide 120 gets a 9.5/10